-We research, develop and commercialize innovative technologies in three primary areas of focus: test & measurement, sensing, and instrumentation products; secure computing and communications, or SCC; and healthcare products.
+We research, develop and commercialize innovative technologies in three primary areas of focus: fiber optic shape sensing technology for robotic and minimally invasive surgical systems, fiber optic sensing systems and standard test methods for composite materials, and ensuring the integrity of integrated circuits used in defense systems.
 Our business model is designed to accelerate the process of bringing new and innovative products to market.
-We use our in-house technical expertise to perform applied research services on government-funded projects across a range of technologies and also for corporate customers in the fiber-optic sensing area.
+We use our in-house technical expertise to perform applied research services on government-funded projects across a range of technologies and also for corporate customers in the fiber optic sensing area.
 We are organized into two business segments: our Technology Development segment and our Products and Licensing segment.
-Our Technology Development segment performs applied research on government funded projects and includes our SCC group.
+Our Technology Development segment performs applied research on government-funded projects and includes our secure computing and communications group, or SCC.
 Most of the government funding in our Technology Development segment other than SCC is derived from the U.S. Government's Small Business Innovation Research, or SBIR, program coordinated by the U.S. Small Business Administration, or SBA.
-Our Products and Licensing segment focuses on fiber-optic test and measurement, sensing, and instrumentation products and also conducts applied research in the fiber-optic sensing area to corporate and government customers.
+Our Products and Licensing segment focuses on fiber optic test and measurement, sensing, and instrumentation products and also conducts applied research in the fiber optic sensing area to corporate and government customers.
 The Products and Licensing segment also includes healthcare products.

-We have a history of net losses and negative cash flow from operations.
+We have a history of net losses and, and prior to 2011, negative cash flow from operations.
 We have historically managed our liquidity through cost reduction initiatives, debt financings and capital markets transactions.

 Since the second half of 2008, the increased turmoil in the U.S. and global capital markets and a global slowdown of economic growth created a substantially more difficult business environment.
 Our ability to access the capital markets is expected to be extremely limited.
-Economic and market conditions may not improve significantly during 2011 and could get worse.
+Economic and market conditions may not improve significantly during 2012 and could get worse.

-Although there can be no guarantees, we believe that our current cash balance, in addition to the funds available to us under the Credit Facility described in Note 2 below, provide adequate liquidity for us to meet our working capital needs through 2011.
+Although there can be no guarantees, we believe that our current cash balance, our cash flow from operations, and the funds available to us under the Credit Facility described in Note 3 below, provide adequate liquidity for us to meet our working capital needs through 2012.